imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 The attributes can be changed by

 1. Select the corresponding object by clicking on it
-2. Click on -&gt; Edit -&gt; Attributes and select the attribute you want to change.
+2. Click on {% include bc path="Edit | Attributes" %} and select the attribute you want to change.

 [Top](#top)

 ### How to make animations and movie recordings

-To animate the view, click on -&gt;View-&gt;Start animation.
+To animate the view, click on {% include bc path="View|Start animation" %}.
 The view begins immediately to rotate around the y-axis.
-If you now want to record such an animation, click on -&gt;View-&gt;Start recording.
+If you now want to record such an animation, click on {% include bc path="View|Start recording" %}.
 The animation is now recorded for one full 360° rotation.
 The result is displayed in a stack.

 If you want to include the recording in a presentation, save it via ImageJ's 'Save as AVI' function.
 You can incorporate the resulting movie file in powerpoint presentations.

-To stop an animation, click on -&gt;View-&gt;Stop animation.
+To stop an animation, click on {% include bc path="View|Stop animation" %}.
 [Top](#top)

 ### How to reset the view

-You can reset the 3D universe to its initial view by clicking on -&gt;View-&gt;Reset View.
+You can reset the 3D universe to its initial view by clicking on {% include bc path="View|Reset View" %}.
 This resets the view.

 Note however, that this does not change the transformation of individual 3D objects.
-To reset them, too, select each object and click on -&gt;Transformation-&gt;Reset transformation.
+To reset them, too, select each object and click on {% include bc path="Transformation|Reset transformation" %}.
 [Top](#top)

 ### How to hide the coordinate system